TC-Hewitt/OatCrownRust/README.md

 ## Read mapping statistics and coverage plots

-After FASTQ files are mapped to a reference FASTA with an aligner such as BWA or HISAT2, simple count and coverage statistics are obtained from the subsequent SAM/BAM files with the following scripts using samtools output piped into AWK operations
+After FASTQ files are mapped to a reference FASTA with an aligner such as [BWA](https://github.com/lh3/bwa) or [HISAT2](https://github.com/DaehwanKimLab/hisat2), simple count and coverage statistics are obtained from the subsequent SAM/BAM files with the following scripts using [SAMtools](https://github.com/samtools/samtools) output piped into AWK operations

 **1. for a single BAM, count total number of mapped reads and store in var _map_count_**
 ```